Ōtara locals back petition against new KFC

 "I think a KFC should not be built in Ōtara."

-As of todat, 2168 people had signed the petition which has a stated target of 2500 signatures and will be presented to Labour MP Jenny Salesa and Auckland mayor Phil Goff.
+As of today, 2168 people had signed the petition which has a stated target of 2500 signatures and will be presented to Labour MP Jenny Salesa and Auckland mayor Phil Goff.

 KFC did not reply to a request for comment.